JordanMarr/FSharp.SystemCommandLine/README.md

 ### FSharp.SystemCommandLine
 [![NuGet version (FSharp.SystemCommandLine)](https://img.shields.io/nuget/v/FSharp.SystemCommandLine.svg?style=flat-square)](https://www.nuget.org/packages/FSharp.SystemCommandLine/)

-The purpose of this library is to improve type safety when using the [`System.CommandLine`](https://github.com/dotnet/command-line-api) API in F# by utilizing computation expression syntax.
+The purpose of this library is to provide quality of life improvements when using the [`System.CommandLine`](https://github.com/dotnet/command-line-api) API in F#.

 ## Features

 * Mismatches between `inputs` and `setHandler` function parameters are caught at compile time
 * `Input.Option` helper method avoids the need to use the `System.CommandLine.Option` type directly (which conflicts with the F# `Option` type)
-* `Input.OptionMaybe` and `Input.ArgumentMaybe` allow you to use F# `option` types in your handler function.
+* `Input.OptionMaybe` and `Input.ArgumentMaybe` methods allow you to use F# `option` types in your handler function.
+* `Input.Context` method allows you to pass the `System.CommandLine.Invocation.InvocationContext` to your handler function.

 ## Examples